Education and qualifications:

 What inspired you to become an engineer or pointed you towards an engineering career?

 I liked Maths at a very young age, and I enjoy watching documentary films about great engineering inventions around the world.
 Also, I enjoyed Physics as a subject and would say I liked to know how things worked.
-I was selected to be in the Science class in my secondary school, where I excelled in all my subjects in the final exams.
-Putting this together and following the advice of our students’ advisor then, it was natural for me to choose an engineering career so that I could realise my full potential.
+I was selected to be in the Science class in my high school, where I excelled in all my subjects in the final exams.
+Putting these together and following the advice of our students’ advisor then, it was natural for me to choose an engineering career to realise my full potential.

 Please describe your role or position within your workplace.